Arkansas Court Records

 Are all Arkansas Criminal Court Records Public?

 The public does not have an absolute right to access criminal court records.
 Criminal court records disclosed to the public include arrest records (except juvenile arrests), jail log, shift sheet, docket sheets, warrants, wiretaps, pretrial and trial records, and other related materials.
-Some records are accessible while others are confidential because the trial court has issued a protection order for it.
-If a document is confidential, the clerk removes it from other files, but there will be an indication to the public, also stating reasons for its removal.
+Some records are accessible while others are confidential because the trial court has issued a protection order for them.
+If a document is confidential, the clerk removes it from other files, but there will be an indication to the public, also stating the reasons for its removal.

 - Employers in the law enforcement agencies